onera/Cassiopee/Cassiopee/Converter/doc/source/Internal.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.Internal.adaptNFace2PE(t, remove=True, shiftPE=False)
+.. py:function:: Converter.Internal.adaptNFace2PE(t, remove=False, shiftPE=False)

     Adapts a NGON mesh to create ParentElements arrays from NFaceElements nodes in each zone.
 Exists also as in-place (_adaptNFace2PE).